storj/docs/app/learn/concepts/linksharing-service/page.md

 The Linksharing service provides an easy way to share an object via a web browser.
 Linkshare links may be shared with the following features:

-- **Storj DCS Linkshare web page** - displays a preview of the shared object, including a streaming player for multimedia files along with a map displaying the geolocation of the storage nodes storing the encrypted and erasure coded pieces of the object
+- **Storj Linkshare web page** - displays a preview of the shared object, including a streaming player for multimedia files along with a map displaying the geolocation of the storage nodes storing the encrypted and erasure coded pieces of the object

 - **Custom Domains** - Instead of using the default URL provided by linksharing, users can access their content using a custom domain: [](docId:RI4zz1sLvVEZ4ZcZbuT7l)